Academic Advising and Career Education (AACE)

 The Hayward campus Enrollment Information Center (EIC)

 is located on the first floor of the Student Services and Administration Building.
 It provides general information related to admission, financial aid, records and registration, and graduation evaluation.
-The Enrollment Information Center is open Monday through Thursday from 8:30 a.m. to 5:30 p.m.; and Friday from 10:00 a.m. to 5:00 p.m.
-During the first five days of instruction each semester extended hours are 8:00 am to 6:00 pm except Fridays when the closing time is 5:00 pm.
+The Enrollment Information Center is open Monday through Thursday from 8:00 a.m. to 5:00 p.m.; and Friday from 10:00 a.m. to 3:00 p.m.
+During the first five days of instruction each semester extended hours are 8:00 am to 5:00 pm every day.
 The Cashier’s Office, also located on the 1st floor of Student Services and Administration Building next to the Student Enrollment Information Center, is open Monday from 8:30 a.m. to 6:00 p.m.; Tuesday through Thursday from 8:30 a.m. to 5:00 p.m.; and Friday from 9:30 a.m. to 4:30 p.m.
 Students seeking service from departments should contact those offices directly.

 Academic Assistance is open 9:00 a.m. to 6:00 p.m.
 Monday through Thursday, and until 5:00 p.m. on Friday for questions regarding services and to schedule advising appointments.
 Academic advising is available for all undergraduate students regarding their non-major degree requirements.
 Drop-in advising is available Tuesday and Wednesday, 10:00 a.m. to 12:30 p.m., and 3:00 p.m. to 5:30 p.m.
 Appointments may also be scheduled in advance and, if needed, 6:00 p.m. appointments are available.
 Students should bring all their advising records including their most recent general education evaluation or degree audit when they come for advising.
 Please call (510) 885-3621 for any current changes to advising hours, or go to www.csueastbay.edu/aace.